rajabishek/blogger/source/_posts/Programming-in-go.md

     }
 }
 ```
 We import the special testing package and define a function that starts with the word Test (case matters) followed by whatever we want to name our test.
+To actually run the test, run the following in the same directory `go test`.
+The go test command will look for any tests in any of the files in the current folder and run them.
+Tests are identified by starting a function with the word Test and taking one argument of type ``*testing.T`.